ritual-net/infernet-cloud/README.md

 	pnpm run docker:up
 	```

-	Docker images will be installed from Docker Hub on first run
+	Docker images for all services will be installed from Docker Hub on first run.

 	#### List of services: